 Morality and the Practical Use of Reason

 One of the greatest accomplishments of Kant’s categorical imperative is without doubt the grounding of moral worth on men and our faculty of reason.
 By identifying what is good without qualification, Kant provided a trajectory, through our faculty of reason, which is imparted in us by nature, to extend the goodness of our will, in and of itself, to the categorical imperative and its resulting moral duties.
+One crucial component of categorical imperative is its universalisability, which is needed to ensure a moral principle that applies to all.
+Yet in the cases of the Inquiring Murderer and of the Dutch Fishermen, this strict adherence to universalisability yields moral duties that are difficult if not impossible to follow.
+It is true that philosophy shall aim to transcend common understanding, yet it becomes problematic if its assertions are in distinct opposition with the intuition many find most at heart.
 What natures intends however, is perhaps not for one to derive moral duties from reason and blindly follow them.
 Perhaps what it intends is for one to devote to the practical use of reason, which includes the a priori moral rules that reason commands, as well as the a posteriori moral duties resulting from reason’s capability to foresee given the circumstances and situation, and, most importantly, to decide which to follow should they collide.
 Failure to do so is not only a betrayal to reason and morality but, in a sense, also to nature’s true intention.

 This practical use of reason does not provide rules that are as clear and concise as those from the categorical imperative.
 But the question is, should morality be?